how it works

 MCP tool run

 Every tool call, signed at the source, carried inside the protocol's own metadata.
-No changes required.
+Unaware hosts need no changes.

 what happens